 Environmental Conditions

-Antique wood furniture responds to environmental conditions.
+Antique wood furniture responds to environmental conditions just like any wood does — maybe more so, given its age.
 Maintaining relatively stable temperature and humidity prevents damaging expansion and contraction cycles.

 Cleaning and Maintenance

 Gentle cleaning with appropriate products preserves finishes and wood.
-Harsh chemicals, excessive water, or aggressive scrubbing can damage original finishes and patina.
+Harsh chemicals, excessive water, or aggressive scrubbing can damage original finishes and patina that took decades to develop.

-Traditional methods—soft cloth dusting, occasional wax application, gentle cleaning with appropriate oils—maintain pieces without causing harm.
+Traditional methods — soft cloth dusting, occasional wax application, gentle cleaning with appropriate oils — maintain pieces without causing harm.
+Keep it simple.

 Repairs and Preservation